multiprocessio/datastation-documentation/tutorials/Query_Influx_(1.x)_with_DataStation_(InfluxQL).md

 # Run Influx 1.x in Docker and query (InfluxQL) with DataStation

+This tutorial walks through running Influx 1.x in Docker, loading it with data, and finally querying it in DataStation using InfluxQL.

 # Database initialization [Optional]

 If you want to follow along with this tutorial literally, in your